Searching for Ghost Towns in New Mexico

 Michael and Bridget also befriended Alice and Celeste, two sisters who have preserved the historic 300-year-old church, St. Francis de Sales Mission, in Hatch.
 Retiring from her job in Colorado, Celeste bought the entire church complex sight unseen.
 Celeste and Alice have turned it into a thriving inn and conference center.

 Bridget observes, “The church was built before New Mexico was a state.
 It has records and pictures.
 It means a lot to Celeste to preserve that too.
 Also, when we went through Ledoux, we were looking at another old church.
 Only a few families live in Ledoux, so the caretaker of the church, John, was surprised to see us.
 However, when we explained that we wanted to photograph the church, he let us in.
-He then pulled back the alter to reveal a painting behind it that you would not normally see.
+He then pulled back the altar to reveal a painting behind it that you would not normally see.
 His responsibility in the town was to ring the bell and open the church, used only for weddings and funerals.
 His wife, and a daughter who died young, were both buried at his house, so his sole purpose was to take care of the church.”

 Bridget continues, “Once you get out of the tourist areas of Santa Fe, Albuquerque, and Ruidoso, the majority of what you will see is ranch land and oil fields.
 A lot of these families have been in New Mexico for 100 to 200 years.
 Sometimes elderly people who cannot travel to New Mexico ask us to take photos for them since a site they’ve seen on our Facebook page is a piece of their personal history.
 When we are lucky enough to meet people who lived in these places, we write down what they tell us, verbatim.
 We are doing this because no one else is, and personal stories are important.
 When our work sparks a memory for someone, it makes all our effort worthwhile.”